arndvs/arndvs/README.md

 ## Background

 - Building for the web since 2010 — HTML/CSS → Joomla → WordPress → Laravel → React/Next.js
-- Founded and built RipeMetrics (2017–2025) — full stack, solo and with a team
+- Founded RipeMetrics (2017–2025) — led product, frontend, and AI engineering across a team of up to 12
 - Based in San Diego, open to remote

 ---